The Coaching Website Guide

-It’s all great stuff, and you should pursue the goals that light up your life.
+It’s all great stuff, and you shoulda pursue the goals that light up your life.
 Abso-definitely!

 But as you know the challenge ahead will be in finding and signing up new clients.
 You’ll need to do it consistently, predictably, and profitably.

-I already know from past clients that there are already 5-10 clients around you who would sign up with you if only they knew about you.
+I already know from experience that there are already 5-10 clients around you who would sign up with you if only they knew about you.

 And that’ll get you nowhere.